-What if I shared with you that you've already got what it takes for you to be happy with your life, right now?
+You've already got what it takes for you to be happy with your life, right now.

 Enjoy what you already have.
 Celebrate your accomplishments.
 Recognize how far you've already come.
-When you do this, you'll find more fulfillment as you grow.
+Appreciate the little things in life.

-When happiness is conditional on achieving a goal or dream that you haven’t yet achieved, it blocks you from having gratitude for what you already have.
+When happiness is conditional on achieving a goal or dream that you haven’t yet achieved, it blocks you from having gratitude for where you are today.
 It’s perfectly fine to want to grow.
-To find happiness, however, it’s important to appreciate what you already have.
+To find happiness, however, appreciate what you already have.

 People who practice gratitude on a regular basis are happier.

 Last year, I changed up my gratitude practice.
 Since then, I am attracting more of what I want in my life with ease.
-I’m sharing the 6 simple steps to creating a powerful gratitude lifestyle.
+I’m sharing 5 simple steps to creating a powerful gratitude lifestyle below.

-While I've been practicing gratitude for years, I wasn't necessarily giving it the time and attention it deserves.
-When I got busy, I found myself running through gratitudes in my head at bedtime, rather than taking time to journal.
+I've been practicing gratitude for years, but didn’t give it the time and attention it deserved.
+When I got busy, I found myself mentally racing through things I was grateful for, rather than taking time to journal.
 Sort of like “quick, quick, name 3 gratitudes before I fall asleep!”